Reasons to visit Polylepis Lodge and El Angel Ecological Reserve in Ecuador

 Modern panoramic rooms

 We loved spending the nights in our little, cozy, yet modern cabin with warm running water, a heating blanket, and a fireplace, all of which provided the ideal recipe for hygge.
-(A quality of coziness and comfortable conviviality that engenders a feeling of contentment or well-being, regarded as a defining characteristic of Scandinavian culture).
+(A quality of coziness and comfortable conviviality engenders a feeling of contentment or well-being, regarded as a defining characteristic of Scandinavian culture).

 We felt right back in Norway during wintertime and in a cabin!